 Video marketing is very different than a TV commercial.
 A TV commercial is usually a 10, 15 or 30 second advertising spot while video marketing is a longer video commonly used for marketing on a website and social networks like Youtube, Facebook and Linkedin.

 Videos made for marketing have entirely different goals, messages and lengths.
 As with advertising on TV, the message is crucial.
-The message in a marketing video must engage the viewer.
+The message in a marketing or testimonial video must engage the viewer.
 Fail that and you wasted your money.

 The inspiration for this article was an article I read, written by a producer of attorney videos.
 He described the 3 elements to consider when producing lawyer marketing videos.